 No Woman is Immune to Emotional Eating

 At least 80% of the patients I see have some form of emotional issues with food — and what I’ve learned over the years is that most of them grew up in dysfunctional families.
-If you see yourself among the ranks of these women, it may reassure you that you don’t have to suffer alone — you are part of a wide continuum, at either end of which lie extreme over-eaters and under-eaters — and just by reading this article you are taking another step toward healing.
+If you recognize yourself, it may reassure you to know that you aren’t alone.
+You are part of a wide continuum, at either end of which lie extreme over-eaters and under-eaters — and just by reading this article you are taking another step toward healing.

-So now that you know that age has nothing to do with an emotional attachment to food, let me assure you that it has nothing to do with your level of education or socioeconomic bracket, either.
-What does vary among emotional eaters is how an individual has learned to respond to stress.
+Just as age has nothing to do with an emotional attachment to food, let me assure you neither does your level of education or socioeconomic bracket.
+A key factor that does vary among emotional eaters is how an individual has learned to respond to stress.
 Some women become hyper-responsible or obsessive-compulsive, and use food as a form of control over themselves or others.
 Others are sensate types and cope by taking it all in, learning to soothe and stuff their feelings with food.
-In every case, though, what we’re talking about is preoccupying yourself with food to prevent yourself from feeling unwanted feelings — including but not limited to the big ones: pain, despair, and shame.
+In every case, though, what we’re talking about is preoccupying yourself with food to prevent yourself from feeling unwanted feelings — including but not limited to the big ones: pain, despair, grief and shame.

-Many of us as children were rewarded with sweets for being “good.”
+Many of us were rewarded with sweets for being “good” when we were young.
 During times of high stress, many women unconsciously mimic this reassurance by rewarding themselves with comfort food that’s filled with sugar and simple carbs.
 There’s a physiological pull at work here as well.
 Sweet treats trigger the release of serotonin, the feel-good hormone, but only temporarily.
 In fact, in some clinics, sugar is used to increase serotonin levels to control overeating — but don’t try this on your own!

 What I notice is that women get angry at themselves for “pigging out,” blaming food instead of the upsetting situation (or person) that triggered the emotional eating.
 It’s harder to control your emotions than your food, and food doesn’t talk back.
 Deprivation has a false appeal, too.
 It promises a great way to exert control over yourself and the people around you.
 For some women, depriving themselves of food feels very virtuous while it lasts, but often ends in binge eating.

 Next time you find yourself using food as a soothing mechanism or control device, ask yourself, what set me off?
-What was I feeling in the beginning and how do I feel now?
+What was I feeling before I ate, and how do I feel now?
+Identifying triggers – as well as recognizing that the food doesn’t change anything and can actually make you feel worse is an important first step.
 Many women don’t realize the degree to which food issues are impacting their long-term health.
 Finding someone to discuss this with can help you unravel and reverse these health-sabotaging behaviors.

 Emotional eating often has undiagnosed but very real physical underpinnings.
 Hormonal and neurotransmitter imbalance can spark insatiable cravings that contribute to overeating.
 A range of tests are now available to help us diagnose neurochemical imbalance.
 I’ve had good success in treating these patients with targeted support in the form of amino acids, vitamins and mineral cofactors.